ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 - Your platform has a dedicated crypto-module capable of executing cryptographic primitives, and possibly storing keys securely.

-The mbed TLS library was written in C and it has a small amount of hand-optimised assembly code, limited to arbitrary precision multiplication on some processors.
+The mbed TLS library was written in C, and it has a small amount of hand-optimized assembly code, limited to arbitrary precision multiplication on some processors.
 You can find the list of supported platforms in the top comment in [`bn_mul.h`](https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/bn_mul.h).

 ### What parts can I accelerate?